Frequently Asked Questions About Stanfield Heating Pads

 10. Does the power supply cord need to be protected?

 Yes!
-Place the heat pad so that the power cord is not accessible to animals, particularly adult animals.
-The use of extra protection is always desirable.
+Place the heat pad so that the power cord is not accessible to animals, particularly adult animals who might chew or step on it.
 Special cord protectors are available from Osborne, or plastic conduit can also be used.
-Installation must ensure that rodents do not use this conduit as a protected hiding place.
+Choosing a conduit that fits snugly around the cord is integral in preventing rodents from using it as a protected hiding place.
 Such rodents could damage or destroy the power cord insulation.

 11. Should I be aware of any special electrical requirements for using Stanfield Heat Pads?